zapidan/ruby-playground/6-sharing-role-behavior-with-modules/README.md

 - In addition to sharing an interface, duck types might also share behavior -> place the shared code in a module and include it in each class or object that plays the role

 #### Insist on the Abstraction
-- All the code in an abstract superclass should apply to every class that inherits it -> bad sympton is an overriden method that raises a 'does not implememnt' exception
+- All the code in an abstract superclass should apply to every class that inherits it -> bad sympton is an overriden method that raises a 'does not implemement' exception
 - The code in a module must apply to all who use it

 #### Honor the Contract